Back to all articles

 Specificity and Its Role in Training for Different Distances

-According to the International Journal of Sports Physiology and Performance, training specificity – training that is, training that is of paramount importance for performance improvement.
+As per the International Journal of Sports Physiology and Performance, focusing on specific training is crucial for enhancing performance.

 They are as close as possible to competition conditions.